Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

 ### DCS Olympus
 [DCS Olympus](https://github.com/Pax1601/DCSOlympus) is a free and open-source mod for DCS that enables dynamic real-time control through a map interface.
 It is a mod that needs to be installed into your servers.
-Best you can do is to download the installation ZIP file and provide it to the [OvGME](../services/ovgme/README.md) service like so:
+Best you can do is to download the installation ZIP file from [here](TODO) and provide it to the [OvGME](../services/ovgme/README.md) service like so:
 ```yaml
 DEFAULT:
   SavedGames: '%USERPROFILE%\Documents\OvGME\SavedGames'